Coronal Holes – The basics

-As we enter the less active part of the Sun’s activity cycle, events such as Coronal Mass Ejections which cause geographically widespread Auroras decline in number.
-This means that Aurora watchers are always on the look-out for the other source of Auroral activity, Coronal Holes.
+As we enter the more active part of the Sun’s activity cycle, events such as Coronal Mass Ejections which cause geographically widespread Auroras are much more common.
+This means that Coronal Holes normally take more of a back seat when it comes to the Sun’s activity.

 Click here to find out more about Solar Minimum.

 Coronal Holes – A short-term tool for predicting Auroral activity?

 The presence of a Coronal Hole on the surface of the Sun means that we can take an educated guess at when the Aurora might become more active.
 If that Coronal Hole is Earth-facing, then we can take a very reasonable stab at predicting an increase in geomagnetic activity.

 Depending on the velocity of the Coronal Hole High-Speed Stream (CH HSS), the solar wind generally takes two to four days to reach our atmosphere.
 The images below certainly suggest that there is a direct relationship between Coronal Holes and the Kp index of geomagnetic activity.

 On 04 October 2018, the large coronal hole on the surface of the sun was Earth-facing and allowed High-Speed Streams of solar wind to escape into space.
 Three days later, that same increased solar wind buffeted our atmosphere causing a marked increase in geomagnetic activity.

 One of the great advantages of Coronal Holes - from an Aurora hunting perspective - is that they can remain on the surface of the Sun for several rotations.
 Coronal Mass Ejections are one-off events but a Coronal Hole can produce Auroral displays for two, three, four, five even six rotations before it eventually dissipates.